 There is a short sequence, of drink, drugs, and sex, which feels slightly over stylised.
 The strength of this piece is in how theatrical it feels, so the choice to use video techniques to create a drunken, hazy atmosphere feels a bit of a waste.
 There are undoubtedly ways that video editing can enhance theatrical pieces, but here it feels a little out of place – a departure from the elements that have worked so well.

 Otherwise though, this is memorable, watchable, and relevant.
 It is the kind of theatre that is a treat to see when many of us are still restricted to watching our laptop screens.

-Invisible Boundaries is streaming on the Live Theatre website.
+Invisible Boundaries is streaming as part of the 10 Minutes to Call Home series.
+For more information visit the Live Theatre website.